 6 – Unusual Holiday Destinations: Setenil de las Bodegas, Spain

 This is not a city for the claustrophobic.
-It was built between two huge rocks, one below and one above!
+It was built between two huge rocks, one below and one above – one of the facts of Spain that might be new to your ears!
 A rock formation along the river Rio Trejo has enough space between its cliffs to build houses and that is what the people of Setenil de las Bodegas did.
 Thus, above some houses is a huge rock formation.
 “What about earthquakes?”, I hear you ask.
 Earthquakes, shmerthquakes…

 7 – Unusual Holiday Destinations: Thames Town, China; Tianducheng, China; Venice Water Town, China

 The Chinese love anything that’s out of the ordinary and that evokes luxury and abundance.
 The majority of Chinese houses and apartments are all built in the same manner and represent a purely functional architecture.
 Some Chinese developers have therefore thought it would be good to build replicas of the most famous European architecture.
 Thames Town is an English town; Tianducheng is a copy of Paris; “Venice Water Town” copies Venice.
 The three have very different successes: Thames Town and Venice Water Town, which are accessible by subway in Shanghai, are popular destinations for wedding photos; Tianducheng is a crumbling ghost town and almost no one lives there.